AndrewHazelden/dome2rect/readme.md

 Converts a an angular fisheye image to a cylindrical image.

 **angular2latlong.bat**
-Converts an angular fisheye image to a latitude/longitude (equirectangular) image.
+Converts an angular fisheye image to a latlong/equirectangular/spherical image.

+**cubic2gearvrmono.bat**
+Converts 6 cubemap images into a Gear VR mono horizontal strip cubemap.

 **dome2rect.bat**
 Converts a 180 degree domemaster format angular fisheye image to a rectilinear image format.